quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part101_17.1_An_Ising_M.md

 ---

 #### Small vs. Large N Simulations
-Background context: The simulations for small \(N\) may be realistic, but they do not necessarily agree with statistical mechanics, which assumes \(N \approx \infty\).
-For practical purposes, an \(N \approx 2000\) is considered close to infinity.
+Background context: The simulations for small $N $ may be realistic, but they do not necessarily agree with statistical mechanics, which assumes$N \approx \infty $.
+For practical purposes, an $ N \approx 2000$ is considered close to infinity.

-:p Do large \(N\) simulations better agree with analytic results compared to small \(N\)?
+:p Do large $N $ simulations better agree with analytic results compared to small$N$?
 ??x
-For larger \(N\), the agreement with analytic results for thermodynamic limits is generally better because statistical fluctuations are reduced as \(N\) increases.
+For larger $N $, the agreement with analytic results for thermodynamic limits is generally better because statistical fluctuations are reduced as $ N$ increases.
 This means that the behavior of the system becomes more predictable and aligns closer with theoretical predictions.

 ```java
 // Pseudocode for checking agreement between simulations and theory